 Supporters and donors want to hear positive stories about how your organization is making an impact.
-Today’s news is often negative and overwhelming to many people, so positive stories stand out and inspire to give and get involved.
-Reading and seeing (include photos and videos!) your organization in action can gain the loyalty of many readers.
-In this blog post, First Book tells the story of distributing tens of thousands of books to veterans receiving care in VA hospitals and facilities.
+Today’s news is often negative and overwhelming, so positive stories stand out and inspire to give and get involved.
+Reading and seeing (include photos and videos) your organization in action can gain the loyalty of many readers.
+In this blog post, Together We Rise tells the story of their holiday shopping spree program for teenagers in foster care.

 8) Share resources and useful tips related to your mission.

 Blog posts that share resources and useful tips are some of the most popular on the internet, yet very few are written by nonprofits.
 For example, if you are a health nonprofit, write a post about foods that help lower blood pressure, or provide tips on how to exercise at home.
-If you are a nonprofit that works with low-income communities, write blog posts that share recipes for low-cost meals and energy-saving tips.
-In the example below, the Rainforest Alliance published a guest post about sustainable tourism.
-Online news outlets and magazines publish these sorts of posts regularly because they generate buzz.
-There’s no reason why nonprofits can’t capture some of that buzz, too.
+If you are a nonprofit that works with low-income communities, write blog posts that share recipes for low-cost, healthy meals and energy-saving tips.
+For example, the Alameda County Food Bank blog features a recipe for smashed brussels sprouts.

 9) Publish numbered lists.

-Many readers now scan online content rather than read it thoroughly, thus listing content in a numbered format ensures easy reading.
+Many readers scan online content rather than read it thoroughly, thus listing content in a numbered list format ensures easy reading.
 Numbered lists also pique the curiosity of potential readers since they often click to see what’s on the list.
-It’s a strategy that has worked for Nonprofit Tech for Good as our numbered lists are consistently our most trafficked posts on Nonprofit Tech for Good.
-The National Wildlife Federation regularly publishes numbered lists, such as “6 Ways to Support Wild Birds at Home.”
+It’s a strategy that has worked well for Nonprofit Tech for Good as our numbered lists are consistently our most trafficked posts.
+The National Wildlife Federation regularly publishes numbered lists, such as Reintroducing Wildlife: 5 Species for Hope.

 10) Feature staff, volunteers, and donors.